pthomas1/MLBlog/README.md

 The second post is an introduction to probability.
 It's the first of two tutorials on the subject: http://www.thoughtly.co/blog/probability/.

-Post three discusses more advanced probability topics, primarily Bayes Theorem.  it is availabe here: http://www.thoughtly.co/blog/bayes-theorem/
+Post three discusses more advanced probability topics, primarily Bayes Theorem.
+It is availabe here: http://www.thoughtly.co/blog/bayes-theorem/

+Post four combines topics from the previous posts to introduce our first machine learning algorith, the Naive Bayes Classifer : http://www.thoughtly.co/blog/naive-bayes-classifier